woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/geography.rst

 Creating a Geography Table
 --------------------------

 The :term:`SQL` for creating a new table with a geography column is similar to creating a table with a geometry column.
-However, geography allows you to specify the data type when the table is created.
 The following example will create a new geography table for point data:

 .. code-block:: sql